kishansutariya23/kishansutariya23/README.md

 <br >

-I love sharing knowledge and putting posts, blogs and videos together for helping other developers, data analyst and business intelligence enthusiasts.
+I love sharing knowledge and putting posts, blogs and videos together for helping other developers, data analyst  and ....

 <!--START_SECTION:waka-->